Jay Meehan: Art rules

 Each year, the same visions of the same "objets d’art" danced in my head as I neared my non-credentialed parking spot at a friend’s house on Sand Ridge.
 Although the specific locations from where these fine pieces would be made available to us lower-on-the-food-chain art connoisseurs changed from year to year, locating them was never an issue.
 Arts Festivals always lent themselves to casual encounters.

 There was usually a must-see music event in what is now referred to as the Brew Pub parking lot that was in my early-morning crosshairs.
+Imagine, if you will, a lone figure with a book and a suspicious thermos occupying a single folding chair among the couple of hundred or so set up in carefully arranged rows.
+That would be me.

 The stage crew would be going about their business setting up speakers and stretching microphone cords while the band of the hour, with at least one member seemingly on a valium regimen and still working on the previous evening’s after party, unpacked instruments, discussed set lists, and gobbled Ibuprofen.